pwegrzyn/pwegrzyn.github.io/content/en/pages/about.md

 ### CV

-My CV is available per request, but you can also check out my LinkedIn: [linkedin.com/in/patryk-wegrzyn/](https://www.linkedin.com/in/patryk-wegrzyn/)
+My CV is available on request, but you can also check out my LinkedIn: [linkedin.com/in/patryk-wegrzyn/](https://www.linkedin.com/in/patryk-wegrzyn/)

 ### Blog